-Collectively, these organisations committed to eliminating a cumulative total of 209 million tonnes of carbon emissions equivalent (CO2e) from their buildings by 2050.
+Collectively, these organizations committed to eliminating a cumulative total of 209 million tonnes of carbon emissions equivalent (CO2e) from their buildings by 2050.
 That is equal to 44.7 million cars off the road for one year.

 Business signatories also commit to further advocate through their operations to cut carbon emissions, becoming enablers to radically transform the wider supply chain.
 For example, the Berkeley Group, who build 10% of London’s homes, have already achieved their target of becoming carbon positive (beyond net zero) for their own operations in 2018 but have committed further to ensure that all their developments make net zero by 2030 through transition planning.
 AMP Capital Wholesale Office Fund, an AUD$5.7 billion fund that invests in Premium and A Grade core office assets in Australia, committed to be carbon neutral across its portfolio of 13 buildings by 2030, which will reduce 70,000 tonnes of CO2 emissions.

 All city signatories have committed to enacting pioneering regulations and/or planning policy.
 Following the example of cities such as Vancouver’s Zero Emission Plan launched in 2016 which required all new buildings to have no operational greenhouse gas emissions by 2030.
-The plan developed specifically to ensure comfortable and healthy indoor environments, maximise local economic development, ensure long-term building resilience and to protect housing affordability.
+The plan developed specifically to ensure comfortable and healthy indoor environments, maximize local economic development, ensure long-term building resilience and to protect housing affordability.

 This Commitment is part of the WorldGBC global campaign Advancing Net Zero, launched in 2016.
-To enable all those who own, occupy and develop buildings to act on the Commitment, WorldGBC’s network of almost 70 Green Building Councils (GBCs) will continue to give a range of transformational and capacity building support.
-As a result, that’s including advocacy, policy development, education and certification.
+To enable all those who own, occupy and develop buildings to act on the Commitment.
+So WorldGBC’s network of almost 70 Green Building Councils (GBCs) will continue to give a range of transformational and capacity building support.
+As a result, that’s also including advocacy and policy development.
+Finally education and certification.
 Seven GBC net zero carbon buildings certification schemes launched.

-WorldGBC’s next priority is to discuss embodied carbon, which is the carbon dioxide emitted during the manufacture, transport and construction of building materials, together with end of life emissions.
+WorldGBC’s next priority is to discuss embodied carbon.
+That’s where is the carbon dioxide emitted during the manufacture, transport and construction of building materials combines together with end of life emissions.

 In cities, this figure is often much higher.
 Committing these 22 mayors to ensure all buildings in their cities are net zero carbon by 2050 is a vital first step and we hope many more cities will follow their lead.
 Now we need investors, developers and businesses to step up their ambition to carry out the standards being put in place by city halls around the world.